 But then, what to do?
 It’s not easy to trot off without qualifications and take care of llamas, or make your own trousers, or grow miraculous carrots, or whatever it is that your heart desires (after you’ve found out through the experimentation I mentioned above).
 Many things that are worth doing — things that honour your character — don’t pay very well, or even at all.
 The world is not interested in what your heart desires and is unlikely to reward it.

 This is particularly true for the arts.
 If you want to be a great pastry chef or weaver, or something practical like that, it’s still very tough, but you can make some money out of it reasonably soon.
-If you want to be a great writer, actor, artist, dancer, comedian, philosopher or musician — a great one mind you — you’re in for many years of financial struggle while you learn your trade.
+If you want to be a great writer, actor, artist, dancer, comedian, philosopher or musician — a great one mind you — you’re in for many years of financial struggle while you learn your craft.
 This is why only rich people succeed at these things today.
 They walk into nice arty jobs, without much ability or character, and produce awful art.
+Or, a little lower down the ladder, they spend their lives acquiring creative credentials in institutions, rising through the mediocrity-rewarding hierarchies of the creative industries and then looking down on those who have lived lives of uncertainty mastering their craft, as amusing children.

 Let’s talk a little about that finer self…